aws-samples/migrate-fileserver-to-fsx-windows/README.md

 Active Directory module for PowerShell
 Appropriate permissions to manage file shares, Active Directory objects, and DNS records

+## Note

+The FSx for Windows file system by default creates a demo share named "Share", if your source file server has a share folder called "Share" you would need to either manually delete the one that exists on FSx Windows first before migrating or rename the on premise share to something else.

 ## Usage

 Clone the repository to your local machine.
 Alternatively download as a zip file.
 Review and update the configuration parameters in the MigrationParameters.ps1 file.

+### Step 1:
 Dot Source the MigrationParameters.ps1 file to load all the values into memory:

 ` . .\MigrationParameters.ps1 `

+### Step 2:

 Run the scripts in the following order:
 1. ` .\0-Enable-CredSSP.ps1 `